Non Harassment/Non Discrimination Policy (includes Sexual Harassment Prevention Policy)

 United States Equal Employment Opportunity Commission (EEOC)

 The EEOC enforces federal anti-discrimination laws, including Title VII of the 1964 federal Civil Rights Act (codified as 42 U.S.C. § 2000e et seq.).
-An individual can file a complaint with the EEOC anytime within 300 days from the harassment.
+An individual can file a complaint with the EEOC anytime within 300 days of the harassment.
 There is no cost to file a complaint with the EEOC.
 The EEOC will investigate the complaint and determine whether there is reasonable cause to believe that discrimination has occurred, at which point the EEOC will issue a Right to Sue letter permitting the individual to file a complaint in federal court.

 The EEOC does not hold hearings or award relief but may take other action including pursuing cases in federal court on behalf of complaining parties.
 Federal courts may award remedies if discrimination is found to have occurred.
 In general, private employers must have at least 15 employees to come within the jurisdiction of the EEOC.